-Alexa Boer Kimball, MD, MPH, is Senior Vice President for Practice Improvement at the Massachusetts General Physician Organization and Professor of Dermatology at Harvard Medical School.
-She also serves as the Vice Chair of the Department of Dermatology and Director of the Clinical Unit for Research Trials and Outcomes in Skin based at the Massachusetts General Hospital in Boston.
+Alexa Boer Kimball, MD, MPH, is the Medical Director of the Massachusetts General Physician Organization and a Professor of Dermatology at Harvard Medical School.
+She also serves as the Director of the Clinical Unit for Research Trials and Outcomes in Skin based at the Massachusetts General Hospital in Boston.

 She is widely recognized for her work on psoriasis, physician workforce economics, clinical trials and outcomes research with articles published in journals such as Archives of Dermatology, Arthritis and Rheumatism, British Journal of Dermatology, Journal of the American Academy of Dermatology, The Lancet, and JAMA.
 Dr Kimball was previously associate editor for the" Clinical Trials and Therapeutics" section of the Journal of the American Academy of Dermatology and a medical editor for the "Dermatology" section of eMedicine.
 She is also the author of the book 101 Questions and Answers about Psoriasis, which has been translated into Spanish, Greek, and Korean.